kingmd786/SHAHID-MD/README.md

   </a>
 </div>

-this is a PATHAN-MD BOT and it's easy to deploy just follow step by step
+this is a SHAHID KING-MD and it's easy to deploy just follow step by step

 First 👇👇👇👇clcik All link